Abibubble/EPB/README.md

 #### Bootstrap 4.5.2:
 Bootstrap was used to help with the responsiveness and styling of the website.
 #### Hover.css:
-Hover.css was used on the Social Media icons in the footer to add the float transition while being hovered over.
+Hover.css was used on the social media icons in the footer and the social media and link icons on the Contact Us page to add the styling while being hovered over.
 #### Google Fonts:
 Google fonts was used to import the 'Poppins' font into the style.css file which is used on all pages throughout the project.
 #### Google Maps: